Dann-coder21/Dann-coder21/README.md

 <h1 align="center">Hi, I'm Daniel Kabue Maina</h1><h3 align="center">Full-Stack .NET Developer from Nairobi, Kenya</h3><p align="center"> <a href="mailto:kabuedann@gmail.com">Email</a> • <a href="https://github.com/Dann-coder21">GitHub</a> • <a href="#">LinkedIn</a> </p>
 About Me
-I'm a final-year Mathematics & Computer Science student graduating in 2025, with a focus on building scalable and secure web applications.
-I enjoy creating practical solutions that address real-world challenges through technology.
+I'm  passionate about software development and cloud computing with a focus on building scalable and secure software applications.
+I enjoy creating practical solutions that address real world challenges through technology.

-Currently working as a Software Developer at Auxica Africa, developing a secure Hospital Management System using C#, .NET, PostgreSQL, and Azure
+Currently working as a Software Developer Intern at Auxica Africa, developing a secure Hospital Management System using C#, .NET, PostgreSQL, and Azure

 Expanding my cloud expertise with ongoing Google Cloud Platform training